ecosensors/Paperless-Raspberry-Pi5/README.md

 sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

 That’s all.
-Docker should now be installed; the service should be started and enabled to run automatically on boot by default.
+Docker should now be installed.
+The service should be started and enabled to run automatically on boot by default.
 Let’s verify.

 ```
 sudo systemctl is-active docker